Welcome to part three of my baby massage series where I share- How to choose a suitable oil for baby massage

 The oil you choose is down to your own preference but as a guide I would suggest using oils which are low in oleic fatty acids (thought to be responsible for olive oils adverse effect) and high in linoleic fatty acids.
 Oil such as sunflower or starflower and evening primrose (both rich in GLA and particularly beneficial for dry, irritated skin and cradle cap) fit the bill.
 These and coconut (a saturated and well tolerated oil) are the most suitable and favourable for baby skin.
 They can be found in Nom Nom’s Baby Oil and Baby Butter.

-Next week I will be sharing – How to encourage tummy time with baby massage.
+In part four I share – How to encourage tummy time with baby massage.

 To learn a full baby massage routine along with how to adapt the strokes as your baby grows visit IAIM to find a class near you.

 Jayne Russell has over twenty years of experience as a pre’ and postnatal massage and nutritional therapist and is the founder of Nom Nom – award winning, certified organic pregnancy and baby skincare.
 Sign up for your free skincare guide “10 Steps to Super Healthy Baby Skin” at nomnomskincare.com

 * EFFECT OF OLIVE OIL AND SUNFLOWER SEED OIL ON THE ADULT SKIN BARRIER: IMPLICATIONS FOR NEONATAL SKIN CARE

 Danby SG, Alenezi T, Sultan A, Lavender T, Chittock J, Brown K, Cork MJ